jmhorcas/jmhorcas.github.io/_projects/medea.md

 ---
-title: "MEDEA: Methods and tools for deploying eco-efficient applications on the Edge "
+title: "MEDEA: Methods and tools for deploying eco-efficient applications on the Edge"
 acronym: MEDEA
 identifier: RTI2018-099213-B-I00
 funds: 92565.00